smancke/guble/README.md

 * Persistent message store with transparent live and offline fetching
 * WebSocket and REST APIs for message publishing
 * Commandline client and Go client library
-* Google Firebase Cloud Messaging adapter: delivery of messages as FCM push notifications
+* Firebase Cloud Messaging (FCM) adapter: delivery of messages as FCM push notifications
-* Docker image for client and server
+* Docker images for server and client
 * Simple Authentication and Access-Management
 * Clean shutdown
 * Improved logging using [logrus](https://github.com/Sirupsen/logrus) and logstash formatter